johnmanko/vagrant-k8s-cluster/README.md

 cilium connectivity test
 ```

-Unless you installed extension like ingress, many tests will be skipped.
-If you are following this guide with not extra extensions to your cluster, you should see the test complete with the last line similiar to:
+Unless you installed extensions like ingress, some tests will be skipped.
+If you're following this guide to the letter, you should see the test complete with the last line similiar to:

 ```
-cilium connectivity test
+✅ [cilium-test] All 48 tests (519 actions) successful, 34 tests skipped, 1 scenarios skipped.
 ```

 ## Weave Net (Alternative CNI)

-Weave Net is good if you just want networking in your cluster, without any of the extras like service meshes, etc.
+Weave Net is good if you just want networking in your cluster, without any of the extras like service meshes, tracing, node/pod secrutiy, etc.  I recommend this route if you're just learning kubernetes.

 See the [new Weave Net](https://rajch.github.io/weave/) for more information.